5 things to know about how GPS trackers actually work

 DGPS is a sophisticated technique that employs additional ground-based reference stations to address and correct any potential errors in GPS data.

-Here’s how DGPS works: These reference stations are strategically positioned across a given area, often spaced tens of kilometers apart.
+The mechanics work like this: these reference stations are strategically positioned across a given area, often spaced tens of kilometers apart.
 They receive the same GPS signals as your tracker device and calculate the precise difference between their known locations and the GPS-derived positions.
 This differential information is then transmitted to GPS users, including your tracker device, in real-time.

 When your tracker device receives these differential corrections, it can adjust its calculations accordingly.
 This correction accounts for any errors caused by atmospheric conditions, signal multipath, or other factors, significantly enhancing its accuracy.
 For businesses reliant on fleet tracking, DGPS can result in enhanced operational efficiency, improved fleet safety, and optimized routing, ultimately leading to cost savings and improved services.